Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-Oh man, I love that.
-Tom.
-It's been an honor yet.
-We're getting back.
-You get you'll come back for a part three.
+I love that.
+Tom, it’s been an honour.
+We’re getting you back for part three.

 00:34:10:01 - 00:34:10:20